 In accordance with industry standards, we do not test clothes dryers, nor washing machines and their water connections and drainpipes.
 However, there are two things that you should be aware of.
 The water supply to washing machines is usually left on, and their hoses can leak or burst under pressure and continue to flow.
 Therefore, we recommend replacing the rubber hose type with newer braided stainless steel ones that are much more dependable.
 You should also be aware that the newer washing machines discharge a greater volume of water than many of the older drainpipes can handle, which causes the water to back up and overflow, and the only remedy would be to replace the standpipe and trap with one that is a size appropriate.

 1. Locations

-Locations: The laundry room for the main house was located in the hallway. • The laundry hook-ups were located in the garage of the guest house.
+Locations: The laundry room was located in the hallway.

 3. Counters